Interfaces

 }

-This allows filtering the different types of models in the InterfaceType separately.
+This allows filtering and ordering the different types of models in the InterfaceType separately.

 InterfaceTypes can be paginated just like any QueryType.